 Aaron Blunck Websites

-In 2013 Blunck made some serious waves, starting his season off with a third at the North Face Park & Pipe Open Series and then his first World Cup podium at the Visa U.S. Freeskiing Grand Prix at Copper Mountain.
-His impressive runs earned him a debut invite to X Games Aspen and Tignes.
-He also earned an invite to FIS World Championships and jumped from 29th to fifth in the AFP World Ranking.
+In 2013 Blunck started his season off strong with a third at the North Face Park & Pipe Open Series and then nabbed his first World Cup podium at the Visa U.S. Freeskiing Grand Prix at Copper Mountain.
+His smooth and stylie runs earned him a debut invite to X Games Aspen and Tignes.
+He also earned an invite to FIS World Championships and jumped from 29th to fifth in the AFP World Ranking for 2013.

 OFF THE SNOW